cloudfoundry/bbs/doc/tasks.md

 ## The Task API

 We recommend interacting with Diego's task functionality through the BBS' ExternalTaskClient.
-The rpc calls exposed to consumers are specifically documented [here](https://godoc.org/github.com/cloudfoundry-incubator/bbs#ExternalTaskClient).
+The RPC calls exposed to consumers are specifically documented [here](https://godoc.org/github.com/cloudfoundry-incubator/bbs#ExternalTaskClient).

 ## The Task lifecycle